 Climate change and its impact on society and ecosystems is a global challenge and the centre aims to provide international solutions to the problems.
 Effective policy and solutions need to be underpinned by robust research and the Priestley Centre’s focus is on new interdisciplinary research partnerships that better link our physical, technological, economic and social understanding of climate change with strategies for mitigation and adaptation.

-The Priestley International Centre for Climate is one of the university’s flagship strategic investments in response to the global challenge of climate change, with £6.82 million invested in it over five years.
+The Priestley International Centre for Climate is one of the University’s flagship strategic investments (of over £10m) in response to the global challenge of climate change.
 It launched formally on 14 June 2016 and in 2018 we moved into our own dedicated space in the Priestley Building on the University of Leeds campus.

 The Centre comprises: